genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ```

-# Run your application
+## Run your application

-Type `ng serve` in your root directory to build and serve your angular application.
+To build and serve your angular application, run `ng serve` in your root directory.

-If everything is working correctly you will see the authenticatio micro-frontend.
-Specify your backend end point.
+If everything is working correctly, you will see the authentication micro front-end.
+Specify your back-end end point.